gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 *G. L. S. Shackle*.
 Basingstoke: Palgrave Macmillan.

+Parsons, Stephen D.
+2013.
+"Shackle and the Project of the Enlightenment:
+Reason, Time and Imagination." in
 Earl, Peter E., and Stephen F. Frowen.
 2013.
 *Economics as an Art of Thought: Essays in Memory of G.L.S.
 Shackle*.